 Cornel’s work has also been exhibited in sound installations at international galleries such as San Francisco Museum of Modern Art, ACMI & CCP.

-As a Record Producer Cornel has produced and engineered over thirty albums for local and international artists including two award-winning albums for The Wagons: “The Rise and Fall of Goodtown” and “Rumble Shake and Tumble”.
-2015 sees the release of My Disco's new album produced by Cornel.
+As a Record Producer Cornel has produced and engineered over thirty albums for local and international artists including two award-winning albums for The Wagons: “The Rise and Fall of Goodtown” and“Rumble Shake and Tumble”.
+In 2015 he produced My Disco's "Severe".
 He has also produced for Clare Bowditch, Architecture in Helsinki, Miaou, World’s End Press, Mountains in the Sky and PVT.